1414C/sqac/README.md

 func main() {

+  // valid dbFlag values: {hdb, sqlite, mssql, mysql, postgres}
-  dbFlag := flag.String("db", "sqlite", "db-type for connection") csFlag := flag.String("cs", "testdb.sqlite", "connection-string for the database")
+  dbFlag := flag.String("db", "sqlite", "db-type for connection")
+  // see ConnectionStrings in this document for valid csFlag value formats csFlag := flag.String("cs", "testdb.sqlite", "connection-string for the database")
-  logFlag := flag.Bool("l", false, "activate sqac detail logging to stdout") dbLogFlag := flag.Bool("dbl", false, "activate DDL/DML logging to stdout)") flag.Parse()
+  // the logging is verbose and targetted at debugging logFlag := flag.Bool("l", false, "activate sqac detail logging to stdout")
+  // the db logging provides a close approximation to the commands issued to the db dbLogFlag := flag.Bool("dbl", false, "activate DDL/DML logging to stdout)") flag.Parse()